vuongpd95/learning-haskell/how-to-install-cabal.md

 ghc --version             # ghc might not be found since there is no binary named ghc in ~/.ghcup/bin.
 If this runs, skip the
                           # following commands
-cd ~/.ghcup/bin           # In here, you will see a lot of binary but they would all have version number attached
+cd ~/.ghcup/bin           # In here, you will see a lot of binary but they would all have version number attached ln -s cabal-3.4.0.0 cabal # This is an example, after this you can access cabal in the terminal
+                          # Do the same with other binaries that have version attached
+cabal update --verbose=3  # Update cabal package index, this would take a long time
 ```
+Done.
+Happy coding!